the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 In curating tutorials and best practice guidelines, _The Turing Way_ will help to translate recommendations from the areas in which they were developed, to a much larger body of potential research, industry and government applications.

 _The Turing Way_ will reduce the amount of time that life-long learners spend figuring out how they should answer their scientific question.
-This online, searchable and interactive handbook will pave the way for graduate students, postdoctoral fellows, research engineers and senior academics to adopt practices across traditional domain boundaries.
+This online, searchable, and interactive handbook will pave the way for graduate students, postdoctoral fellows, research engineers and senior academics to adopt practices across traditional domain boundaries.
 The Turing research community will be more efficient and effective in conducting transparent, ethical, reproducible, and verifiable research.

 The Turing business team will benefit from _The Turing Way_.